Nitika2910/Assignment/src/README.md

 4. Send Commands:
    After connecting to the server using the socket client, you can send the following commands:

    START: Start a new transaction.
+Response will be {"status":"Ok"}
    PUT [key][value]: Add or update a key/value pair.
+Response will be {"status":"Ok"}
    GET [key]: Retrieve the latest value for a key.
+Response will be {"status":"Ok", result:"value"}
    COMMIT: Commit the current transaction.
-   ROLLBACK: Rollback the current transaction.
+Response will be {"status":"Ok"}
    Press Enter after typing each command.

-It also supports multiple clients connection.